putteneersjoris/annelotte-website/README.md

 <br>
 <ul>
 <li>Please ensure that you are logged in to GitHub.</li>
-<li>Go to your instance of Annelotte's website located at (https://github.com/studentName/annelottelammertse).</li>
+<li>Go to your instance of Annelotte's website located at  <a href=""https://github.com/studentName/annelottelammertse/tree/main/src/content> (https://github.com/studentName/annelottelammertse/tree/main/src/content)</a></li>
 <li>Sync fork (this makes sure you have the latest version so there are no conflicts between other users).</li>
 <li>Go to the content folder: (https://github.com/studentName/annelottelammertse/tree/main/src/content).</li>
 <li> upload your project as shown in the following video.<br>